 For example, right now there are almost 100 different headless CMS’es to choose from!
 The community is rising - there is much to talk about.

-Examples of relevant communities and repositories:
+Examples of relevant Headless/Jamstack communities and resources:

 - The Sanity Exchange